 The Key Management Personnel of the Fund are those persons having the authority and responsibility for planning, directing and controlling the activities of the fund, including the oversight of these activities.
-The Key Management Personnel of the Fund are the County Council Treasurer, the Deputy County Treasurer, the Assistant County Treasurers and the Head of Pension Services.
+The Key Management Personnel of the Fund were the County Council Treasurer, the Deputy County Treasurer, the Assistant County Treasurers and the Head of Pension Services.
 A percentage of the Key Management Personnel total remuneration payable is set out below:

-Expenses Allowances Pension contributions Total s £'000 £'000 £'000 £'000 Remuneration 2020/21 2019/20 216 212 7 6 43 42 266 260
+Salary, Fees and Expenses Allowances Pension contributions Total Allowances £'000 £'000 £'000 £'000 Remuneration 2020/21 2019/20 216 212 7 6 43 42 266 260